Joe Montana: 1979–1980

 Although Montana appeared in all 16 regular season games during the 1979 season, he only threw 23 passes.
-He spent most of the season as the backup on the San Francisco depth chart behind starter Steve DeBerg.
-Montana became the starting quarterback midway through the 1980 season.
+He spent most of the season as the backup on the San Francisco depth chart behind starter Steve DeBerg, but became the starter midway through the 1980 season.

 On December 7, 1980, San Francisco hosted the winless New Orleans Saints.
-The Saints took a 35–7 lead at halftime.
-At the start of the fourth quarter, New Orleans still led by a score of 35–21, but San Francisco tied the game by the end of regulation play.
+The Saints took a 35–7 lead at halftime, and at the start of the fourth quarter, New Orleans still led 35–21, but San Francisco tied the game by the end of regulation play.
 In overtime, Ray Wersching kicked a field goal to win the game for San Francisco, 38–35.
-This marked the first fourth quarter comeback victory in Montana's NFL career.
-During his sixteen seasons in the NFL, this happened a total of 31 times with Montana at quarterback, 26 of those coming as a 49er.
+This marked the first fourth-quarter comeback victory in Montana's NFL career.
+During his sixteen seasons in the NFL, this happened a total of 31 times with Montana at quarterback, 26 as a 49er.

-Though San Francisco finished 1980 with a record of 6–10, Montana passed for 1,795 yards and 15 touchdown passes against nine interceptions.
+Though San Francisco finished 1980 with two consecutive losses and a record of 6–10, Montana passed for 1,795 yards and 15 touchdown passes against nine interceptions.
 He also completed 64.5 percent of his passes, which led the league.